All you need to know about the Philippines for digital nomads

 A lot of digital nomads in the Philippines will actually go for both SIM options and mix and match the two.
 The reason for that is that coverage is spotty and rarely converges.
 You might find that you’ll have a good link from your Smart card down on the beaches of Palawan, but it’s only Globe that works next to the lagoons of Siargao.

-Visas and documentation for the Philippines
+Digital Nomad Visas for the Philippines

 The Philippines hasn’t got the same harsh visa conditions imposed by say, Thailand.
-In fact, it’s one of the more accessible nations in Southeast Asia for casual travellers.
+In fact, it’s one of the more accessible nations in Southeast Asia for casual travelers.
 That’s thanks to the standard 30-day waiver that’s on offer to citizens of most developed countries.
 It’s just a case of jetting in, having the passport stamped, and on you go to the white-sand beaches and turquoise lagoons.

 Of course, this is technically a tourist visa.
 But, because eligibility for a Philippine working permit requires a petition from a particular company, many consider that an unfeasible route to go down.
 So, while we’d stop short of actively recommending entering the country on a visa waiver as a remote worker, it’s probably fair to say that most digital nomads in the Philippines are doing just that.